How to Cope With Parental Anxiety…

 - New mom anxiety can reduce breast-milk supply or block letdown.
 A hungry baby will cry if he’s not getting enough milk.

 - Keep in mind that sometimes the 5 S’s need to be done with “vigor” (swaddle, shush, and swing the baby as emphatically as needed to calm the screaming).
 This is why dads are so great at soothing babies.
 Make him the calmer-in-chief of your household and get some tips from him.

 - Nervous moms impatiently jump from one calming method to another, never doing any of them fully enough to calm the crying.
 Taking a baby education class will boost your skills and confidence.

-Note: Your newborn’s hand trembling, chin quivering and startling at loud noises are not signs of nervousness.
+Note: Your newborn’s hand trembling, chin quivering and startling at loud noises are not signs of baby anxiety.
 These are caused by your baby’s immature nervous system and disappear within a few months.

 Parents need and deserve help!
 SNOO Smart Sleeper is like another member of the family (or a virtual night nurse) to lend a hand.
-SNOO calms most babies within seconds and helps soothes them to sleep with womblike sound and motion.
+SNOO calms most babies within seconds and helps soothe them to sleep with womb-like sound and motion.
 As a result, babies sleep better and longer...and so do their parents.
 Learn more.

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Submit your questions here.

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.